melkamar/prglunch/README.md

 # prglunch

 - Report daily lunch menus to your Slack
-- Vote in Slack on where to go with your coworkers
+- Vote in Slack on where to go with your coworkers (voting done through Slack's Simple Poll)

 ### Issues, contributing
 The main project repository lives in [GitLab](https://gitlab.com/melkamar/prglunch).
 Please file any issues there.